-5) PipQuigz by Fat Brain Toy Co.: Suctions to windows, walls, floors and more!
+5) PipQuigz by Fat Brain Toy Co.: Textured & sized perfectly for small hands & mouths and suctions to windows, walls, floors & more!

-6) Ride-on Car (No specific brand: look for a sturdy car that is a character/theme that your child loves, has a stopper behind back wheels, has a seat that flips up with storage space and a couple of fun buttons and gadgets)
+6) Ride on Car (The below car is by “Kettler”, but most brands will do!
+Look for a sturdy car with a character/theme that your child loves, a stopper behind back wheels & a seat that flips up with storage space.)

 7) Tobbles by Fat Brain Toy Company: So many ways to play!

 8) Parum Pum Pum Drum by B.: Wonderful variety of music toys and well sized for chunky hands.
-Made with mostly with plastic for tots who are teething and like to explore with their mouths.
 Now includes egg shakers (a favorite among young children).

 11) Wooden Blocks by Melissa and Doug: Display these in different containers from week to week.
 One week a shoe box (cut a hole for your child to fit blocks through box in different spots), a coffee tin, a plastic bin, etc…

-12) Stella Doll by Manhattan Toy: They also offer a adorable boy doll for big brothers!
+12) Stella Doll by Manhattan Toy: They also offer an adorable boy doll for big brothers!
 Toddlers can change the diaper, use the magnetic pacifier and help to dress baby.